-The Commission's advice in 2021 regarding a renewed NWI - which is reiterated and strengthened in this inquiry at the end of the chapter - will, if implemented, elevate the water interests of First Nations people into the overarching goal of a renewed NWI.
-It will centre First Nations people in water management decision-making to realise their aspirations for water ownership in line with their ongoing cultural responsibility for rivers and groundwater systems.
+The Commission's advice in 2021 regarding First Nations aspirations in a renewed NWI - which is reiterated and strengthened in this inquiry (section 2.5) - will, if implemented, elevate the water interests and rights of

+First Nations peoples into the overarching goal of a renewed NWI.
+It will centre First Nations peoples in water management decision-making to realise their aspirations for water ownership in line with their ongoing cultural responsibility for rivers and groundwater systems.